awsdocs/amazon-ecs-developer-guide/doc_source/deployment-type-external.md

 Required: No
 The optional part of a key\-value pair that make up a tag\.
 A value acts as a descriptor within a tag category \(key\)\.
 `enableECSManagedTags`
-Specifies whether to enable Amazon ECS managed tags for the tasks within the service\.
+Specifies whether to use Amazon ECS managed tags for the tasks within the service\.
 For more information, see [Tagging your resources for billing](ecs-using-tags.md#tag-resources-for-billing)\.
 `propagateTags`
 Type: String
 Valid values: `TASK_DEFINITION` \| `SERVICE`